PET INSURANCE

 Don’t Wait To Get Your Pet Covered

-Another thing to know about waiting periods is that they naturally exclude pre-existing conditions from being covered.
-This is one reason why it can be a great idea to enroll in a dog insurance or cat insurance policy while your pet is still young and healthy.
-That way, you won’t have to worry about waiting periods or pre-existing condition exclusions preventing you from getting eligible costs covered.
+Waiting periods tend to automatically exclude pre-existing conditions from being covered.
+This is one reason why it can be a great idea to enroll in a policy while your pet is still young and healthy.
+That way, you can worry less about waiting periods or pre-existing condition exclusions preventing you from getting eligible costs covered if something pops up later.

-Save your future self from having to make a hard decision between your finances and your pet’s care by getting a policy now.
-Read more about why pet insurance may be worth it for you, or get a free quote today.
+Save your future self from having to make a hard decision between your finances and your pet’s care by purchasing a policy now.
+Get a free quote, and enroll your pet today to have coverage for accidents and optional Preventive Care coverage tomorrow.

-Pet Insurance Can Help Cover Pet Injury & Illness Costs
+MetLife Pet Insurance Can Help You Cover Pet Injury & Illness Costs